rbarilani/git-bump-sh/README.md

 * Follow semantic versioning
 * Tags are used only to mark a release
 * A CHANGELOG.md markdown file is used to track changes
+* A yml file is used to set a version parameter
 * Run this command from the root of your project folder (where CHANGELOG.md resides)